Memory Almost Full: 2007 mini-tour releases

-In the summer and autumn of 2007, Paul embarked on a promotional mini-tour playing concerts to small audiences, all in support of his album Memory Almost Full.
+In the summer and autumn of 2007, Paul embarked on a promotional mini-tour playing concerts to small audiences - including The Olympia, in Paris, when he performed with The Beatles in 1964 - all in support of his album Memory Almost Full.
 Four of the performances were later released in various formats.

 The Electric Ballroom

 Five songs from this 7 June 2007 show at the Electric Ballroom in London were released as video tracks on the Memory Almost Full deluxe edition bonus DVD (see Track Listing above).

 Amoeba Gig

 On 27 June 2007, Paul and his band played unannounced at Amoeba Music in Hollywood, California.
 The performance was released as follows: